 As with any on-demand business that relies on a flexible workforce, the company had its fair share of legal troubles.
-In 2016, its drivers took the company to court, claiming lackluster working conditions, bad pay and illegally being hired as contractors instead f employees.
+In 2016, its drivers took the company to court, claiming lackluster working conditions, bad pay, and illegally being hired as contractors instead f employees.

 Unfortunately for its drivers, many of the court cases have been ruled in favor of Deliveroo.
 In 2019, a Spanish court ruled that the company falsely hired 97 of its drivers as contractors instead of employees, marking the only ruling in favor of drivers.

 Despite legal setbacks and some business woes (Deliveroo closed down its Germany business in 2019), the company has been on a hyper-growth trajectory since its inception.
-In 2018, Uber was supposedly interested in acquiring the company for a supposed £1.5 billion.
+In 2018, Uber was supposedly interested in acquiring for a supposed £1.5 billion.

 How Does Deliveroo Make Money?

 Deliveroo makes money via delivery fees, service fees, onboarding fees, subscriptions, as well as sales from its own cloud kitchens.

 Traditionally, the food delivery space has been plagued by low margins and high operational complexity, making it extremely difficult to operate on a profit.